svjugb/itmo-web/README.md

 ## Description
 Brawlgram is social network for [Brawl Stars](https://event.brawlstars.com/ru) players all around the world.
 There you can find best teams for each game mode, check your stats and even find teammate for upcoming event!
+[Here](https://www.figma.com/file/awgKpawB6O4TXkJJ5SY7zQ/Brawlgram?node-id=0%3A1) you can find mock up for this project.
 ## Questions
 For questions and support please use the official [Discord channel](https://discord.gg/VamuXaes).
 ## Stay in touch